xster/flutter-wiki/Contributor-access.md

 We grant commit access (which includes full rights to the issue database, such as being able to edit labels) to people who have gained our trust and demonstrated a commitment to Flutter.

-Specifically, if you meet one of the following criteria and you have a sponsor (someone who already has contributor access and agrees that you should be granted access), then please ask your sponsor to propose, on the #server-support [[chat]] channel, that you be made a member of the team, and then reply to that message confirming that you work on Flutter.
+Specifically, if you meet one of the following criteria and you have a sponsor (someone who already has contributor access and agrees that you should be granted access), then please ask your sponsor to propose, on the #server-support [[chat]] channel, that you be made a member of the team, and then reply to that message explaining which criteria below you are claiming to meet.
 The possible criteria are:

 * You have recently submitted several PRs that have landed successfully (received an LGTM, PR was merged, no regressions reported, PR was not reverted), without needing extensive tutoring in the process.
 * You have a long history of participating productively in our [[chat]] channels, helping with [[Triage]], helping other contributors track down problems, finding meaningful issues in submitted PRs, and helping people in our #chat channel, all while demonstrating exemplary behavior that closely aligns with our [code of conduct](https://github.com/flutter/flutter/blob/master/CODE_OF_CONDUCT.md).